Cross-Country Moving Companies: Services, Costs, and How to Choose

 There is a laundry list of other places that may be able to help you score some free moving boxes and perhaps some supplies.
 These can include:

-• Other large department stores that may have a lot of boxes and bubble wrap laying around
+- Other large department stores that may have a lot of boxes and bubble wrap lying around

-If finding free moving supplies is not a possible scenario, look to Meathead Movers for your moving supply needs at great prices and quick delivery times.
+If finding free moving-supplies is not an option, look to Meathead Movers for your moving supply needs at great prices and quick delivery times.

 7. Seek out help from friends & family